Rev. Steve Jamison

 Jim earned dual A.A.S. degrees in computer-related subjects from Southwestern Community College and has worked for NCDOT and NCDIT as a User Support Analyst for 24 years.

-God called Jim to the ministry in 2018 and he has since enrolled in the online Certificate of Ministry program through Truett Seminary at Baylor University.
+God called Jim to the ministry in 2018 and he has completed the online Certificate of Ministry program through Truett Seminary at Baylor University.
 He has been a frequent fill-in preacher at the Summit since 2018 and is currently Discipleship Coordinator.
 He has also been a deacon, serving one term as Deacon Chair, and has served on both the church Advisory Council and the “Dream Team” helping develop the current church profile and prospective pastor profile.